ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   automated_msgs
-    Whether the extended console can receive messages that have been automated by the MFP.
+    Whether the extended console can receive messages automated by the Message Flood Automation (MFA).

-    :literal:`yes` enables the console to receive automated messages.
+    :literal:`yes` \- Enables the console to receive automated messages (AUTO).

-    :literal:`no` explicitly disables automated messages for the console.
+    :literal:`no` \- Explicitly disables automated messages for the console.

-    :literal:`delete` removes the automated messages parameter from the profile entirely (NOAUTO).
+    :literal:`delete` \- Removes the automated messages parameter from the profile (NOAUTO).

     This option is mutually exclusive with :literal:`delete`.